 Teach youth good form early and help eliminate bad habits such as excessive arm movement, twisting of the upper body, or over striding.

-In grade school, running should be about participation and developing a healthy lifestyle, not about being the fastest kid in the school or program.
+In elementary school, running should be about participation and developing a healthy lifestyle, not about being the fastest kid in the school or program.
 Save competition for middle and high school aged students.

 Before puberty children are rapidly growing and changing.
-Excessive (over 60 minutes), systematic training may interfere with normal growth and cause injury in a child, especially if pushed beyond their own limits by an adult.
-Between the ages of 3 and 9, encourage regular exercise, which can include organized running for fun as outlined in the Kids Run the Nation program guide.
-Around the age of 8–12, children may enjoy participation in a more organized running program that has a more systematic training environment that lasts 2–3 months.
+Excessive, systematic training may interfere with normal growth and cause injury in a child.
+Between the ages of 3 and 9, encourage regular exercise, which can include organized running for fun as outlined in the Kids Run the Nation Program Guide for Teachers, Coaches, and Program Directors.
+Around the age of 8 to 12, children may enjoy participation in a more organized running program that has a more systematic training environment that lasts two to three months.
 Around the age of 12 for girls and 14 for boys, key developmental changes will enable students to slowly increase training distance and duration leading to participation in a systematic and competitive training environment.

 Running workload includes volume (distance), intensity (speed or effort), and frequency (number of days a week).
-Just like with adult, running training, children should start a running program with a low volume, low intensity, and limit frequency to a couple days a week.
-Workload should increase over the duration of the program, but should remain appropriate for the individual student.
+Just like with adults’ running training, children should start a running program with a low-volume, low-intensity plan and limit frequency to a couple of days per week.
+Workload should increase over the duration of the program, but should remain appropriate for the individual runner.

 RRCA Criminal Background Check Guideline